shiroyasha/blog-source/source/posts/2017-05-21-coreutils-that-you-might-not-know.html.md

 1495329393: 3 19 47 558167
 ```

-Or, that you can find out how many terabites are in `4123412312312` bytes:
+Or, that you can find out how many terabytes are in `4123412312312` bytes:

 ``` bash
 $ numfmt --to=iec 4123412312312